 The first step to building a campfire is making a fire bed.
 Most camping sites have designated areas where you make your camping fire.
 If you are not sure whether to build a fire in that area, you can ask the campground operator.
 Remember, not all areas are campfires permitted.
 However, most allow fires as long as their guidelines are followed.

-If the area doesn’t have any designated area for fires, you need to build one.
+If the area doesn’t have any designated area for fires, you need to build one like this:

 How to Build a Campfire Pit